lightstep/cloud-native-observability/01 - intro.md

 operation of a successful business, capital expenditure.
 There's only one reason that companies go out of business, after all -- they run out of money.
-Historically, the sums required to purchase, maintain, upgrade, and operate a world-class datacenter were out of reach for most businesses -- and even if they weren't for yours, you were still artifically gated on the capacity of those datacenters and your ability to grow them to meet demand.
+Historically, the sums required to purchase, maintain, upgrade, and operate a world-class data center were out of reach for most businesses -- and even if they weren't for yours, you were still artificially gated on the capacity of those data centers and your ability to grow them to meet demand.

-Cloud-Native has changed this fundamental maxim, and in doing so, has raised some surprising questions and quandries of its own.
+Cloud-Native has changed this fundamental maxim, and in doing so, has raised some surprising questions and quandaries of its own.
 Let's discuss them now, so that we can understand how observability fits into the mix.

 ## What's the point of software development, anyway?